tsujp/node_crawler/README.md

       };
     };

-    # Needed for the node crawler to get the country
+    # Needed for the node crawler to get the city
     # of the crawled IP address.
     geoipupdate = {
       enable = true;
       settings = {
         EditionIDs = [
-          "GeoLite2-Country"
+          "GeoLite2-City"
         ];
         AccountID = account_id;
         LicenseKey = "location of licence key on server";